 Locations for fishing

-Spearguns for freshwater fishing are always used from a location outside the water.
-That means from a place elevated over the water surface, where the shooting distances are between 5 to 15 meters.
+Spearguns for freshwater fishing are always used from a location outside the water, that is, from a place elevated over the water’s surface; shooting distances are between 5 and 15 meters.

 Preferred locations to position oneself are:

-Speargun fishing is also very popular in Thailand during floods, which regularly occur along the Chao Praya River from the upper banks to the northern parts of Bangkok.
+Speargun fishing is also prevalent in Thailand during floods, which regularly occur along the Chao Praya River from the upper banks to the northern parts of Bangkok.
 During floods, there are many more locations available for fishing.
-The water during floods is often shallow, where it is easier to spot fish.
-Another advantage of floods (for fishing) is the fact, that murky water forces some fish to get to the surface for breathing additional oxygen.
+The water during floods is often shallow, making spotting fish easier.
+Another advantage of floods (for fishing) is that murky water forces some fish to get to the surface to breathe additional oxygen.

 Lessons learned about fishing with mechanically propelled spears in Thailand:

-• The simplest method of using a mechanically propelled spear for freshwater fishing is just a spear with and rubber band.
+- The simplest method of using a mechanically propelled spear for freshwater fishing is using a rubber band spear.

-• The next step of improvement is the attachment of all these single devices onto a stock, which takes over the forces of the tensioned rubber bands.
+- The next improvement step is to attach all these single devices onto a stock, which takes over the forces of the tensioned rubber bands.